Daiwa Securities lifts Coinbase Global Inc. [COIN] price estimate. Who else is bullish?

 Starting on May 3 at 9:00 a.m.
 PT, all shareholders will be able to submit and upvote questions for Coinbase management by visiting here.
 This Q&A platform will remain open until 24 hours before the earnings call.
 Shareholders can email support@saytechnologies.com for any support inquiries.

+Coinbase Global Inc. represents 214.14 million in outstanding shares, while the company has a total market value of $29.85 billion with the latest information.
+COIN stock price has been found in the range of $119.97 to $129.40.

-Compared to the average trading volume of 4.47M shares, COIN reached a trading volume of 4611104 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.54M shares, COIN reached a trading volume of 5042661 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Daiwa Securities have made an estimate for Coinbase Global Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on April 22, 2022.
 While these analysts kept the previous recommendation, Piper Sandler dropped their target price from $440 to $360.
 The new note on the price target was released on February 25, 2022, representing the official price target for Coinbase Global Inc. stock.
 Previously, the target price had yet another drop from $444 to $377, while Oppenheimer kept a Outperform rating on COIN stock.
 On February 25, 2022, analysts decreased their price target for COIN shares from 420 to 360.